What is fermentation?

 Why is there sugar in my Kimchi...isn't sugar bad?!

 Sugar is commonly used in traditional Kimchi recipes to provide a readily available fuel source for the 'good bacteria' to utilise.
 This helps the good bugs to proliferate and produce the acids that preserve the Kimchi and give it its characteristic tangy flavour.
 Thus there won't actually be any sugar left in your chi by the time you come to eat it as the probiotics have got there first!
 We've chosen a high-quality, organic, unrefined cane sugar here at The Cultured Collective.

 My jar is bubbling...is this normal?!

 In a word: Yes!
 DON’T FEAR THE FIZZ!!
 Bubbling is to be expected as CO2 gas is a by-product of fermentation.
 The bubbles are proof that the probiotic organisms are thriving.
-Store products in the refrigerator to preserve their taste and texture and ‘burp’ jars regularly by releasing the lid to avoid any unwanted pressure build-up.
+Store your Kimchi and Sauerkraut in the fridge to preserve their taste and texture and ‘burp’ jars regularly by releasing the lid to avoid any unwanted pressure build-up.